Wilhelm Keitel

 After the war, Keitel was indicted by the International Military Tribunal in Nuremberg as one of the "major war criminals".
 He was found guilty on all counts of the indictment: crimes against humanity, crimes against peace, criminal conspiracy, and war crimes.
 He was sentenced to death and executed by hanging in 1946.

-Early life and pre-Wehrmacht career
+Early life and career

 Wilhelm Keitel was born in the village of Helmscherode near Gandersheim in the Duchy of Brunswick, Germany.
 He was the eldest son of Carl Keitel (1854–1934), a middle-class landowner, and his wife Apollonia Vissering (1855–1888).
-At the beginning he wanted to take over his family's estates after completing his education at a gymnasium.
+As a youngster his main interests were hunting and riding horses, hobbies which he pursued also later in life.
+He was also interested in farming and wanted to take over his family's estates after completing his education at a gymnasium.
 This plan failed as his father did not want to retire.
 Instead, he embarked on a military career in 1901, becoming an officer cadet of the Prussian Army.
 As a commoner, he did not join the cavalry, but a field artillery regiment in Wolfenbüttel, serving as adjutant from 1908.
 On 18 April 1909, Keitel married Lisa Fontaine, a wealthy landowner's daughter at Wülfel near Hanover.